Jack Bowman

 Research Overview

-I am a PhD researcher at the University of Warwick, supervised by Professor Daniel Branch and Dr James Poskett.
-I have been awarded a Departmental Scholarship to undertake my thesis, provisionally entitled Pan-African Print, Politics in Action: A Book History of the Pan-African Movement, 1930-1950.
+I am a Teaching Fellow in Modern History at the University of Warwick, and have previously taught and studied for my PhD also at Warwick.
+My PhD was supervised by Professor Daniel Branch and Dr James Poskett, and I was awarded a Departmental Scholarship to undertake my thesis, entitled Pan-African Print, Politics in Action: A Book History of the Pan-African Movement, 1930-1950.

 My research centres upon the role of print in anti-colonial movements within the British Empire, particularly the Pan-African movement.
 It aims to look at the connections, intersections, and differences between anti-colonial movements through the lens of print.